wangchulab/SETRIP/README.md

 Windows, .Net Framwork 4.7.2 and Microsoft Visual C++ 2015-2019 Redistributable (x86) are required.

 # Contact
+Free for academic use.
+Please contact chuwang@pku.edu.cn for commercial use.
 Source code is not released on GitHub.
 Please contact jgg@pku.edu.cn for help.